UoM-ResPlat-DevOps/SpartanAdvanced/README.md

-# SpartanIntro
+# HPCshells
-An introduction to Spartan and Linux training course.
+Advanced Linux commands, regular expressions, shell scripting, and their integration into SLURM scripts.